citusdata/citus_docs/develop/api_udf.rst

 number of shards on each.
 The constant cost strategy is called "by_shard_count" and is the default rebalancing strategy.

-The default strategy is appropriate under these circumstances:
+The "by_shard_count" strategy is appropriate under these circumstances:

 1. The shards are roughly the same size
 2. The shards get roughly the same amount of traffic
 3. Worker nodes are all the same size/type
 4. Shards haven't been pinned to particular workers

-If any of these assumptions don't hold, then the default rebalancing can result in a bad plan.
-In this case you may customize the strategy, using the ``rebalance_strategy`` parameter.
+If any of these assumptions don't hold, then rebalancing "by_shard_count" can result in a bad plan.

+The default rebalancing starategy is "by_disk_size".
+You can always customize the strategy, using the ``rebalance_strategy`` parameter.

 It's advisable to call :ref:`get_rebalance_table_shards_plan` before running